A Complete Guide to the Kentucky Bourbon Trail

 Do you need reservations for the Kentucky Bourbon Trail?

-The historic Old Forester Distilling Co. is one of the major stops on Louisville’s Whiskey Row.
+Angel’s Envy is one of the major stops on Louisville’s Whiskey Row.

 Start in Louisville

-Louisville is ideal as a home base for a bourbon tour: In addition to distillery experiences available within city limits, it’s also relatively central to Lexington, Clermont, and Bardstown and has plenty of appealing bars, restaurants, and cultural attractions.
+Louisville is ideal as a home base for a bourbon tour: In addition to having distillery experiences available within city limits, it’s also relatively central to Lexington, Clermont, and Bardstown and has plenty of appealing bars, restaurants, and cultural attractions.

 Start with Whiskey Row, which is home to Michter’s Fort Nelson Distillery (and its top-notch bar), Old Forester Distilling (keep an eye out for special whiskey drops here), and Angel’s Envy.
 From there, the NuLu district offers the modern design of Rabbit Hole Distillery and its second-floor Overlook bar, with drinks by the Death & Co. team.
 Grab a rideshare for the five-mile drive to West Louisville to tour the historic Stitzel-Weller Distillery, which opened in 1935 but had been closed to the public for many years.
 (Attention horse fans: The Kentucky Derby Museum is nearby.)